YunoHost/doc/pages/01.administrate/05.install/install.md

 {% elseif rpi0 %}
 * A Raspberry Pi zero
 {% elseif internetcube %}
-* An Orange Pi PC+ or an Onlinuxino Lime 1 or 2
+* An Orange Pi PC+ or an Olinuxino Lime 1 or 2
-* A VPN with a dedicated IP and a `.cube` file
+* A VPN with a dedicated public IP and a `.cube` file
 {% elseif arm_sup %}
-* An Orange Pi PC+ or an Onlinuxino Lime 1 or 2
+* An Orange Pi PC+ or an Olinuxino Lime 1 or 2
 {% elseif arm_unsup %}
 * An ARM board with at least 512MB RAM
 {% elseif vps_debian %}